scourgetheone/aiven_website_monitor/README.md

 INSERT INTO websites (url, check_interval, up_regex)
 VALUES ('http://google.com', 5, '')
 ```
-**NOTE**: currently the website_checker module does not detect new websites.
-You have to stop and start the module again in order to poll the new website.
+**NOTE**: currently the website_checker module does not detect new or deleted websites while it is running.
+You have to stop and start the module again in order to poll the new website or have the deleted websites stop being polled.

 **If you would like to remove a website**, you can use a utility function:
 ```shell